-E-book textbook codes are provided to the student without charge via the Apollos Textbook Grant.
+E-book textbook codes are provided to the student without charge via the Apollos Textbook Grant for most classes.
 The student is responsible for working with the E-book company if there is an issue with the downloading of the e-book or the code provided.